MurtajaHajji/Numecral-Summaries-of-Data/README.md

-# Numecral-Summaries-of-Data
+# Numerical-Summaries-of-Data
-Program to calculate the Numecral Summaries of Data.
+Program to calculate the Numerical Summaries of Data.